 In Daytona Beach, there are a number of great haunts waiting for you.
 Lillian Place, a beachside Victorian mansion built in 1884 is home to Lucille, the famous ghost who haunts the home.
 Guided and self-guided tours of Lillian Place are available daily.

 Also in central Florida, St. Petersburg is home to the Don CeSar Beach Resort: Haunted Hotel, where the ghost of a young woman who died of sadness haunts the halls each night.
 You can book a night here and sign up for St. Petersburg's Ghost Tour, which is a candlelit walking tour of the city's most haunted places.

 A little further east and you'll be in Saint Augustine, the oldest city in America, which offers a great haunted tour called A Ghostly Encounter.
 Guests will walk through the city's narrow and historical cemeteries while hearing tales of the first citizens of what would eventually become the United States.

-Located in the Northeastern most tip of the state, Amelia Island is cut off from the mainland by the Amelia River and serves as one of the barrier islands on Florida's eastern coast.
-Amelia Island is rich with history, having been subject at one point or another to Spanish, French, British, and American rule.
-If you're in the mood for a haunted history of the island, check out the Amelia Island Museum of History's walking Ghost Tour, which guides guests along the historic streets of Downtown Fernandina Beach.Tickets may be purchased at the museum.
+Located at the most northeastern point the state, Amelia Island is cut off from the mainland by the Amelia River and serves as one of the barrier islands on Florida's eastern coast.
+The island is rich with history, having been subject at one point or another to Spanish, French, British, and American rule.
+For a haunted history of the island, check out the Amelia Island Museum of History's walking Ghost Tour, which guides guests along the historic streets of Downtown Fernandina Beach.